jozefg/blog/posts/2015-01-09-constructivism.md

 supplied `a` however so we're completely stuck!
 The story is similar with `lem`.

+In a lot of ways this definition strikes me as a bit off for the same reason that defining functional programming as

+> Oh it's just programming where you don't have variables or objects.

+Or static typing as

+> It's just dynamic programming where you can't write certain correct
+> programs

+Is a little misleading :)

 ## Wrap Up

 Hopefully this helps clarify what exactly people mean when they say